 - The values are for a minumum of 6 teeth meshing, and a belt length of between 294mm to 345mm (11.6" to 13.6").
 There is a "length correction factor" that must be applied for different lengths, downrating for shorter belts (e.g. x0.7 for 120mm / 4.7" belt) and uprating with longer (e.g. x1.4 for 1150mm / 45.25")

 - Maximum torque does NOT increased linearly with belt width, presumably due to edge slippage.
 The multiplication factor from 6mm to 9mm, 12mm and 15mm are 1.64, 2.32 and 3.03 respectively.
 So for example, a 12mm wide belt will be able to hold 16% more torque than two 6mm belts (calculation: (2.32-2)/2).

 So to conclude with belt failure modes, you are not going to break the belt but it is conceivable the teeth might jump in certain conditions, although this is only going possible if the CNC machine has been badly designed and the tool is forced into a failure condition (like trying to cut without turning the spindle on).

 If you want to accurately mill metal, you would be better off with leadscrews or ballscrews.
-For wood or MDF, use belts!
+For cutting of wood or MDF, use belts!
 They are simpler, cheaper, and faster.
 Or if you want both modest speed and high accuracy, take a high lead screw, gear it down, and drive with a motor capable of higher speeds.